-7.3.3 Recording instructions
+8.2.4 Recording instructions

-The study site personnel should question each subject about AEs at each study visit following the signature of informed consent.
-The following question should be asked at each visit: "Since your last clinical visit have you had any health problems?", and all AEs provided should be recorded.
+Each subject should be questioned about AEs at each study visit following the first treatment.
+The question asked should be: "Since your last clinical visit have you had any health problems?".
 Information on AEs can also be obtained from signs and symptoms detected during each examination or from a laboratory test, observations made by the study site personnel, subject diaries, or spontaneous reports from the subjects or their relatives.